 San Antonio is no stranger to hauntings, with numerous places where spirits are said to linger.
 The Menger Hotel has been called the most haunted of them all, and it’s certainly in the top 5 haunted hotels in Texas.
 Opened in 1859, it has an interesting past that includes Teddy Roosevelt, who used the hotel to recruit men for the Rough Riders, his cavalry.
 He prefers hanging out at the storied Menger Bar.
 But there are said to be over 30 different entities here, so you never know who or what you might encounter while enjoying your stay at this grand Victorian-era hotel that now includes an outdoor pool.

-Located in Arizona’s quirkiest town, This Bisbee Grand was originally established to house traveling mining executives over a century ago.
+Located in Arizona’s quirkiest small town, This Bisbee Grand was originally established to house traveling mining executives over a century ago.
 Today, the elegant rooms are filled with heirlooms, antiques, and several ghosts, including a female donning a Victorian-style dress who wanders around with a tea tray.
 Occasionally she stands at the foot of the bed watching over guests in rooms 2 or 3.
 If you hear the silent piano play notes on its own when all is quiet, you’ll know who it is.

 Savannah is not only incredibly charming, it’s one of the country’s best small towns to visit for Halloween, with ghost tours that will reveal the highlights.
-One of them is the historic Marshall House Hotel with its red brick facade and welcoming veranda, just a 5-minute walk from the many galleries, bars, and eateries on famed River Street.
+One of them is the historic Marshall House Hotel with its red brick facade and welcoming veranda, just a 5-minute walk from the many galleries, bars, and eateries on the famed River Street.
 It was birthed by Mary Marshall in 1851, and you’ll see an oil painting of her behind the reception desk.
 Employees say she’s still greeting guests despite having departed long ago.
 There have been plenty of unusual sights, smells, and sounds, like marbles rolling down the hall when no one is there.

 Besides being one of the best fall foliage getaways in the Midwest, Marquette has been the scene of hauntings and ghostly activities for decades.
 The town is located at the edge of Lake Superior in the Upper Peninsula of Michigan.
 The Landmark Inn is just one of the paranormal hotspots here, with The Librarian being its most famous ghost.
-She committed suicide, dying of a broken heart in the 1930s after her lover lost his life in a shipwreck.
+She committed suicide, dying of a broken heart, in the 1930s after her lover lost his life in a shipwreck.
 She still looks out from the Lilac Room on the 6th floor, waiting for him to return.
 Nearby, on the upper floor of the photogenic Marquette Harbor Lighthouse, the ghost of a little girl is often sighted.

 New Orleans is always a good time.
 It’s home to many haunted spots and hosts all sorts of Halloween festivities.
-St. Louis Cemetery No. 1 is a paranormal hot spot, known to be haunted by hundreds of ghosts.
+St. Louis Cemetery No. 1 is a paranormal hot spot known to be haunted by hundreds of ghosts.
 There are haunted former hospitals, historic mansions with ghostly residents, and hotels where things often bump at night.
 Bourbon Orleans in the French Quarter has a rich haunted history, with many guests reporting sightings of a man dressed in Confederate army attire on the sixth and third floors.
 Others mention encounters with nuns and children.
 The apparitions of children and females are believed to have been from the time of the Sisters of the Holy Family’s convent, when a girls’ school, medical ward, and orphanage occupied the building.